 It’s safe to say that some of the most iconic ‘90s beauty trends are making a serious comeback: Y2K nails, claw clips, and bandana-wrapped buns are proof of that.
 One hairstyle in particular, fluffy hair, is making waves all over TikTok and pretty much every other social media platform.
-Think Cher Horwitz from Clueless, Denise Richards in pretty much any ‘90s film, or Cindy Crawford’s early runway days — it’s all about the *volume* this season.
+Think Cher Horwitz from Clueless, Denise Richards in pretty much any ‘90s film, or Cindy Crawford’s early runway days — it’s all about the volume right now.

-“The fluffy hair trend that is going around is a wink to popular ‘90s hairstyles,” says Angel Cardona, Sebastian Professional top hair stylist.
+“The fluffy hair trend that is going around is a wink to popular ‘90s hairstyles,” Angel Cardona, Sebastian Professional top hairstylist, tells TZR.
 The style is centered on bounce, where the fluffiness of a just-rolled-out-of-bed look meets runway-ready.
-“The loosely styled look is part of the overall vibe that Gen-Z has been styling on TikTok,” says Aquage Brand Ambassador Laura Polko.
-Here, “the flufflier the better” is the name of the game.
+“The loosely styled look is part of the overall vibe that Gen Z has been styling on TikTok,” says Aquage brand ambassador Laura Polko.
+Here, “the fluffier the better” is the name of the game.

-And it turns out, achieving the understated look requires just a couple of steps — five to be exact.
-To help you create the effect at home, TZR spoke to a few top celebrity hairstylists to learn all the best steps and product recommendations.
+And it turns out, achieving the understated look requires just a few steps — five, to be exact.
+To help you create the effect at home, TZR spoke to top celebrity hairstylists to learn all the best steps and product recommendations.
 Get ready for your bounciest and fluffiest hair ever.

-“Fluffy hair is the term coined by Gen-Z on TikTok, but would otherwise be known as a ‘90s blowout to the rest of us,” Tara Simich, founder and CEO of Mermade Hair, tells TZR.
-According to Polko, it involves guys or girls moving their hands from the back of the head, shaking the hair forward and keeping it down and in front of the face to create a loose styled blowout — although there are a few more steps involved if you want the effect to last.
+“Fluffy hair is the term coined by Gen Z on TikTok, but would otherwise be known as a ‘90s blowout to the rest of us,” Tara Simich, founder and CEO of Mermade Hair, tells TZR.
+According to Polko, it involves moving the hands from the back of the head, shaking the hair forward, and keeping it down and in front of the face to create a loose styled blowout — although there are a few more steps involved if you want the effect to last.